OPAL: Online Programs for All (no longer active)

 These live events were held in online rooms where participants interacted

-via voice-over-IP, text chatting, synchronized browsing, and more.
+via a/b testing software, voice-over-IP, text chatting, synchronized browsing, and more.

 Examples of OPAL public online programs included book discussion programs, interviews, special events, library training,